 So what is a VantageScore credit score and how is it different from a FICO credit score?
 Is one better than the other?
 We’ll compare and contrast the two types of credit scores and discuss the merits of each in this article.

-The VantageScore credit score, sometimes referred to as a “Vantage credit score,” is a credit scoring model created in 2006 by the three major credit bureaus (Experian, TransUnion , and Equifax) to compete with FICO’s credit scoring models.
+The VantageScore credit score, which is sometimes referred to as a “Vantage credit score,” is a credit scoring model created in 2006 by the three major credit bureaus (Experian, TransUnion , and Equifax) to compete with FICO’s credit scoring models.

 VantageScore is a tri-bureau credit score, meaning the exact same model is used at each credit bureau.